TanvirOnGH/.github/readme.md

-## About
+# About

-Placeholder Repository that is used for user-wide configuration
+Placeholder Repository that is used for user-wide configuration.